 We recently hosted a webinar with two B2B telemarketing pros: Kerry Cunningham, senior research director with SiriusDecisions, and Kelly Olson, our in-house strategic telemarketing expert.
-As always, our attendees presented us with some terrific questions, and we thought we’d share them with you to give you more food for thought when it comes to using B2B telemarketing to make a big impact on your demand gen programs.
+As always, our attendees presented us with some terrific questions, and we thought we’d share them with you to give you more food for thought when it comes to using B2B telemarketing for demand generation.

 Q. What are some other areas, beyond the examples you gave in the webinar, where you would encourage B2B companies to implement telemarketing?